 - Attach any evidence.

-- Send in the complaint and filing fee, care of the City Solicitor.
+- Send in the complaint and filing fee, care of the City Clerk.

-The Complaint package is to be sent to the Integrity Commissioner, c/o the City Solicitor, by mail, e-mail, fax, or courier.
+The Complaint package is to be sent to the Integrity Commissioner, c/o the City Clerk, by mail, e-mail, fax, or courier.

 Contacting the Integrity Commissioner